jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.034.png)

-Then you might might hop to the definition of a call to see the private contents of the command.
+Then you might hop to the definition of a call to see the private contents of the command.

 When a call is running, you do see its private contents: